Home Learning Paths Looper Guitar

 Step 1: Fix your timing

 Most looper problems begin here.
-Work on clean starts, clean stops, steady pulse, and short loop lengths before trying to build larger arrangements.
+Good looper timing depends on clean starts, clean stops, a steady pulse, and knowing exactly where the musical phrase begins and ends.
+Work with short loop lengths before trying to build larger arrangements.

 Use: Looper Timing Tips and the Looper Checklist.

-You are ready to move on when: you can create several clean short loops in time without drifting or rushing the end of the phrase.
+You are ready to move on when: you can create several clean short loops in time without drifting, rushing the end of the phrase, or hearing an obvious bump where the loop repeats.

 Step 2: Build clean layered loops

-Once your loop closes properly, learn to add musical layers in the right order.
-Start with a simple foundation, then add bass notes, chords, riffs, or melody without cluttering the loop.
+Once your first loop closes properly, move into loop layering.
+Start with a simple foundation, then add bass notes, chords, riffs, melody, or another part only when it contributes something useful to the arrangement.

-Use: How to Make a Layered Loop, the Looper Checklist, and the Looper Guitar Bundle.
+Use: How to Make a Layered Loop, the Guitar Looper hub, and the Looper Guitar Bundle.

-You are ready to move on when: you can build a loop with two or three layers that still sounds clear and balanced.
+You are ready to move on when: you can build a loop with two or three layers that remains clear, balanced, and rhythmically stable when everything plays together.

 Step 3: Apply looping in a musical style

 Now move into style-based practice.
-Choose the Blues, Jazz, or Pop/Rock looper book depending on the music you want to build.
-Each one shows different ways to organize rhythm, harmony, riffs, and lead ideas.
+Choose the Blues, Jazz, or Pop/Rock looper material depending on the music you want to build.
+Different styles organize rhythm, riffs, melody, and the chord progression in different ways, so this stage is about turning the basic looping skills into real music.

 Use: the individual looper books, free lessons, and resources.